DerekCorniello/NeoVim-Setup/README.md

 #### Yank/Pase to System Register Keybindings
 - Leader-y: Yanks (copies) the selected text to the system clipboard.
-- C-c (in visual mode): Yanks the selected text to the system clipboard.
 - Leader-y-y: Yanks (copies) the current line to the system clipboard.
-- C-v: Pastes the contents of the system clipboard.
 - Leader-p-Leader: Pastes the contents of the system clipboard.
 - Leader-P: Pastes the contents of the system clipboard above the current line.